Robert "Sonny" Carson: Kidnapping conviction

-Controversies
+Additional activism and views

+Following his return from prison, Carson returned to activism.
+In the 1980s he became an advocate against drug use, founding a group called "Black Men's Movement Against Crack".
+He also organized demonstrations protesting police brutality.
+He became a central figure in black communities following the 1984 New York City Subway shooting of four black men, racial attacks in Howard Beach, and the Tawana Brawley rape hoax in 1987.
+He organized a street demonstration after police officers shot and killed a young black man whom they alleged of lunging for an officer's gun, carrying the man's coffin at his funeral.

-Carson organized the controversial Family Red Apple boycott of Korean-American owned stores in the Flatbush section of Brooklyn in 1990.
+Carson organized the controversial Family Red Apple boycott (also known as the Flatbush boycott) of Korean-American owned stores in the Flatbush section of Brooklyn in 1990.
+Carson was investigated by the FBI, under the suspicion that he violated the civil rights of the Korean shopkeepers.
 He was also involved in the 1991 Crown Heights riot.

-Family Red Apple boycott

-Carson took a central role in organizing the Family Red Apple boycott, also known as the Flatbush boycott.
-Carson was investigated by the FBI, under the suspicion that he violated the civil rights of the Korean shopkeepers.

-Antisemitism
+Allegations of antisemitism

-Carson was charged by his critics for being antisemitic.
-Carson responded, "That's absolutely absurd, 'antisemitic.'
+Carson has been accused of being antisemitic.
+In one case he responded, "That's absolutely absurd, 'antisemitic.'
 And so that you don't ask the question, I'm antiwhite.
 Don't limit my antis to just one group of people."
-Carson was known for leading groups of activists into schools to tell Jewish teachers that, “The Germans did not do a good enough job with the Jews.”
+During the school protests of the 1960s, he was accused of running through schools with other black militant activists to harass white teachers, and reportedly made Holocaust remarks to Jewish teachers.

 Protest philosophy

-Carson's political tactics often involved the use of public protest.
-His protest philosophy considered disrupting social order to draw attention to the plight of African-Americans.
+Carson's tactics typically involved public protest, and he believe in disrupting social order to draw attention to the plight of African-Americans.
 Several of Carson's protests turned violent.
 In an interview with The New York Times in 1987, Carson said: "You don't give us any justice, then there ain't going to be no peace.
 We're going to use whatever means necessary to make sure that everyone is disrupted in their normal life."

 The Dinkins campaign

-Carson was the subject of media scrutiny in 1989, following speculations that the Dinkins mayoral campaign provided payments to Carson.
-The purpose of the payments was claimed to be either for a "get out of vote" drive organized by Carson, or, as critics maintained, for the assurance that Carson would refrain from staging protests during the campaign.
-Carson denied keeping campaign funds.
+In 1989, there were media speculations that Carson had accepted payments from the Dinkins mayoral campaign, either for a "get out the vote" drive or a promise to refrain from staging protests during the campaign.
+In a press conference, Carson denied keeping campaign funds and made his "antiwhite" announcement, in which he blamed white people for kidnapping 20 million black people from Africa.

-David Dinkins released a statement apologizing for involving Carson in his campaign.
-Following one of Carson's "Anti-White" statements, Dinkins released a public statement critical of Carson stating: "Sonny Carson's comment represents the kind of bigotry and intolerance I utterly reject and have fought against my whole life.
+David Dinkins released a statement apologizing for involving Carson in his campaign, stating: "Sonny Carson's comment represents the kind of bigotry and intolerance I utterly reject and have fought against my whole life.
 Had such comments come to my attention, he never would have played a role in my campaign."

-Death
+Personal life and death

-A few months before December 2002, Carson suffered two heart attacks and became comatose.
-He was admitted to the Manhattan Veterans Affairs Medical Center, where he remained until his death on December 20, 2002, at the age of 66.
+As he aged, Carson began to frequently end statements with the word "Peace".
+In September 2002, Carson suffered two heart attacks and entered a coma.
+He died in the Manhattan Veterans Affairs Medical Center on December 20, 2002, at the age of 66.